Introduction

 CSC #4: Secure Configuration of Enterprise Assets and Software

-For Axis devices with AXIS OS 10.10 and lower, the UART/debug interface is enabled by default, but it requires authenticated access and does not expose any sensitive information while being unauthenticated.
-From AXIS OS 10.11 and onwards, the UART/debug interface is disabled by default and can only be enabled by unlocking it via a device-unique custom firmware certificate.
-This is provided by Axis only and cannot be generated in any other way.
+The UART/debug interface is enabled by default in Axis devices with AXIS OS 10.10 and earlier versions, but it requires authenticated access and doesn’t expose any sensitive information while being unauthenticated.
+Starting from AXIS OS 10.11, the UART/debug interface is disabled by default.
+The only way to enable the interface is by unlocking it through a device-unique custom certificate provided by Axis.

 Axis Edge Vault